guohui0316/SAGE_GENOME/README.md

 # SAGE_GENOME

 ===============

 This is a script repository for SAGE genome project

-# the following is describe how to run the script in this repository
+The following is describe how to run the script in this repository

 1.
 2.